andikanadi99/Ascend/README.md

 # Ascento – Habit & Schedule Support

-Welcome to the official support repository for **Ascend: Personal Growth**.
-This page provides documentation, troubleshooting tips, and contact information to help you get the most out of Ascend.
+Welcome to the official support repository for **Ascento**.
+This page provides documentation, troubleshooting tips, and contact information to help you get the most out of Ascento.

 ---